cscribn/README-one-on-one-work/README.md

 ### Manager/Lead/Principal Agenda

-* What progress did you make since our last meeting, and review growth focus.
+* What initiative progress has been made since our last meeting, and review growth focus.
 * Any upcoming multiday time off?
 Any handoffs needed?
 * What is giving you/your team energy?
 What is draining?
 * Have you noticed a team skill, resource, or process that's lacking?